smashfries/pong/README.md

 Created with LÖVE and Lua, this is an arcade-style, two-player game.

 ## Downloads
 Download the application and play this game on your computer from the respective links below for your operating system.
 Other downloads are coming soon...
-Until then, you can download [LÖVE](https://love2d.org/) and this codebase and try it out on your own.
+Until then, you can download [LÖVE](https://love2d.org/) and this codebase, and try it out on your own.
 Refer to running the application below.

 [Windows (64-bit) - Zipped Executable](https://storage.googleapis.com/www.adityaone.com/pong.zip)
 Download, unzip the file, and run the executable.